openmrs/openmrs-esm-patient-chart/README.md

 npm run build
 ```

-Serve the built dist/openmrs-esm-patient-chart.js and configure it in your SPA Module's root-config
+Serve the built `dist/openmrs-esm-patient-chart.js` and configure it in your SPA Module's root config.

 Then, have a look at the
 [Frontend Implementer Documentation](https://wiki.openmrs.org/display/projects/Frontend+Implementer+Documentation)